john-science/python_for_scientists/classes/00_setup_and_intro/lecture_00.md

 #### Dynamically Typed

 In most programming languages, when you define a variable `x`, you have to tell the computer what "type" that variable will be: integer, decimal, letter, string, array, list of strings, table, plot, whatever.
-But the Python interpretter is designed to figure out what the type of the variable is, from context.
+But the Python interpreter is designed to figure out what the type of the variable is, from context.

 If you have seen another programming language before, the comparison becomes interesting in what you, as the programmer, *don't* have to do:

-In Java:
+**In Java**:

     int three = 3;
     int six = 2 * three;

-In C:
+**In C**:

     int three = 3;
     int six = 2 * three;

-In Fortran:
+**In Fortran**:

     integer three,six
     three = 3
     six = 2 * three

-In Python:
+**In Python**:

     three = 3
     six = 2 * three